cal-data-eng/cal-data-eng.github.io/fa24faq.md

 The course website will be live soon.
 Until then, please feel free to look at old offerings listed at [the Data 101 course hub](https://data101.org).

 ---

+## I cannot enroll in the course nor get on the waitlist; can I get a permission code to enroll in this course?

-## I need an enrollment code/enrollment is too limited/I'm on the waitlist, what are my chances/etc.
+## I am on the waitlist, what are my chances of getting in the course?

+## Will course capacity expand?

 For those undergraduates intending to take Data 101, please refer to the [Data Science Courses Enrollments page]({{page.course.classes_page}}) and to the [Data 001 Ed](https://edstem.org/us/courses/22867/discussion/) ([join link](https://edstem.org/us/join/gk5MZQ)), which together list all information currently available about enrolling in {{page.course.current_semester}} classes.
-If you are not able to find an answer to your question there, please email [ds-enrollments@berkeley.edu](mailto:ds-enrollments@berkeley.edu).
+If you are not able to find an answer to your question there, please email [ds-advising@berkeley.edu](mailto:ds-advising@berkeley.edu).

 [updated 4/23] We anticipate that the course will grow in size, and that most waitlisted students will be able to get into the course.